Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

+By combining repositories discovered directly through repository metadata with those obtained indirectly via organization and user ownership, this phase produces a high recall set of candidate repositories potentially associated with UC campuses.

-The initial data scraping collects most of the metadata needed for our analysis (80 attributes in total).
-We supplement our main search with additional API requests to collect specific repository features aligned with GitHub’s recommended community standards \cite{github-guidelines}.
-These include the presence of key community files, such as a README, code of conduct, contributing guide, security policy, issue templates, and pull request templates.
-Lastly, we collect additional engagement indicators, such as release downloads and subscriber count.
+The initial data scraping collects most of the metadata needed for our analysis (80 attributes in total), all based on the values provided by GitHub’s API.
+We supplement the initial search with additional API requests to collect specific repository features aligned with GitHub’s recommended community standards \cite{github-guidelines}.
+These include the presence of key community files, such as a README, code of conduct, contributing guide, security policy, issue and pull request templates, which we search using their most common filenames and paths \cite{github-community}.
+Lastly, we collect additional engagement indicators: release downloads and subscriber count.
 This data helps assess the project's maturity, community support, and open source practices.
-Our workflow is illustrated in Figure~\ref{fig:scraping_diagram} phase \circled{1}.